Reward your expertise in the world of governance

 Fellowship applications are reviewed once a quarter at Divisional Council meetings.

-- Apply by Friday 16 May 2025 to be notified of the outcome by mid-July.
+- Apply by Friday 22 May 2026 to be notified of the outcome by end of July.

-- Apply by Friday 14 November 2025 to be notified of the outcome by mid-December.
+- Apply by Friday 30 October 2026 to be notified of the outcome by beginning of January.

 Once your application is approved and you’ve been notified, you can start using the FAICD post-nominal.

-Fellows are required to accrue the mandatory number of Director Professional Development (DPD) units to maintain their membership.
+Fellows are required to accrue the mandatory number of Director Continuing Professional Development (CPD) points to maintain their membership.

 Some articles published by our Fellows